rgitrepo/kubernetes-beginner-to-pro/docs/day10/configmaps.md

 ### **12. Handling Updates in ConfigMaps** <a name="handling-updates"></a>

 When a ConfigMap is updated, the changes do not automatically propagate to the running Pods unless the ConfigMap is mounted as a volume.
-If you are using ConfigMaps as environment variables, you will need to restart the Pod to apply the changes.
+If you are using ConfigMaps as **environment variables**, you will need to **restart** the Pod to apply the changes.

 **Auto-Reloading ConfigMaps with Volumes:**
-- When ConfigMaps are mounted as volumes, the updated values will be automatically loaded into the Pod without needing a restart.
+- When ConfigMaps are mounted as **volumes**, the updated values will be **automatically** loaded into the Pod without needing a restart.
 Kubernetes periodically checks for changes and updates the volume contents.

 **Command to Update ConfigMap:**
 ```bash